Solvang, California

 Solvang (/ˈsɒlvæŋ/; Danish for "sunny field") is a city in Santa Barbara County, California, United States.
 Located in the Santa Ynez Valley, Solvang was founded in 1911 and incorporated as a city on May 1, 1985.
-The population was 6,126 at the 2020 census, out of which less than 10% was of Danish descent.
+The population was 6,126 at the 2020 census.
 Solvang has been described as "The Danish Capital of America".

 In 1804, Mission Santa Inés was founded by the Spanish under Esteban Tápis.
 A small community grew up around the mission called "Santa Inés" during the Mexican period, but it was largely abandoned after the American Conquest of California.
 In 1911, a new settlement was founded around the mission by a group of Danish Americans who purchased 9000 acres of the surrounding Rancho San Carlos de Jonata, to establish a Danish community far from Midwestern winters.
 The community began building Danish-themed architecture in 1947, and has since become a tourist destination with 1.5 million visitors per year.
 The community attracts tourists from Nordic countries, and has been the subject of several Danish royal visits including Prince Henrik in 2011.
 A minority of residents in the 21st century are of Danish origin.